daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

 In addition, this module will allow the Swift Enchantment to be applied to the Watering Can, and the Master Enchantment to be applied to all tools, boosting the corresponding skill level by **one**.
 Lastly, the Haymaker Enchantment can now be applied to the Scythe and Golden Scythe.

+## Auto-Selection

+Hold the Mod Key (default LeftShift) and click on any tool in your toolbar or inventory to enable it for auto-selection.
+As long the current tool is itself enabled for auto-selection, pressing the tool-use button will cause the appropriate enabled tool to be intelligently selected for the target tile.

 ## Configs

 This section describes some of the configurable settings provided in configs.json: